 Due to the challenging circumstances facing all organisations due to the COVID-19 pandemic and the resulting social distancing restrictions, BUS331 will NOT be offered in Semester 2 this year.

-The date when applications will open to study BUS331 in Semester 1, 2021 has not yet been decided.
+The date when (or if) applications will open to study BUS331 in Semester 1, 2021 has not yet been decided.
 This will depend on how quickly the COVID-19 pandemic is controlled and our liaison with organisations as they resume normal business operations,in regard to their capacity to host and supervise an intern in Semester 1 next year.

 Please note that to be eligible to study BUS331 students need to meet the following criteria: